Frazmatic/reading-notes/301/class-09.md

 [Functional Programming Concepts](https://medium.com/the-renaissance-developer/concepts-of-functional-programming-in-javascript-6bc84220d2aa)

-I'm out of my two free Medium articles, and when I viewing in incognito mode all of the exmaple code was missing, making the article difficult to understand.
+I'm out of my two free Medium articles, and when I was viewing in incognito mode all of the exmaple code was missing, making the article difficult to understand.
 For instance:

 ![Screenshot of the Medium article](./MediumArticle.png)